Our Facilities & Homes

-Healing House operates thirteen recovery homes for people with a diagnosis of substance use disorder; seven for women and eight homes for men.
-We also own two apartment complexes that provide supportive housing for families with small children and for residents who are further along in their recovery journey.
+Healing House operates fifteen recovery homes for people with a diagnosis of substance use disorder; seven for women and eight homes for men.
+We also own two apartment buildings that provide supportive housing for families with small children and for residents who are further along in their recovery journey.

 Each residence has a unique story which you can read below.
 To enroll in the residential program, start with our online application.